 “In my mind, it is the ultimate portable classroom,” Mulick said.
 “It is very similar to the set-up of hanging out in the hallway.
 Instead, they are sitting on a bus.
 It is the same group of kids that interact with each other every day.
 So, having the same type of support… [that] we have for kids in the schoolhouse, (is what) we need to have in our school buses.”

-Editor’s Note: This post is reprinted from the 2019 May issue of School Transportation News.
+Editor’s Note: Reprinted from the 2019 May issue of School Transportation News.